CNA-Tech/PKS-Ninja/LabGuides/CreateStudentFolder-SF6361/readme.md

 </details>
 <br/>

-2.2 If you have any additional updates to make, make them and then enter the following commands to push the additional updates to your fork
+2.2 If you have any additional updates to make to files you want in your student directory, make and save the any local file changes and then enter the following commands to push the additional updates to your fork

 ```bash
 git add . # Adds any files in your local clone of the repo that you have updated to staging so they get commited in the following command